camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 <Tabs>
   <TabItem value="terraform" label="Terraform" default>

-To assign the policy to a role for IAM role to service account mapping in Amazon EKS, you can use a Terraform module like [iam-role-for-service-accounts-eks](https://registry.terraform.io/modules/terraform-aws-modules/iam/aws/latest/submodules/iam-role-for-service-accounts-eks).
-Here’s an example configuration:
+To assign the policy to a role for IAM role to service account mapping in Amazon EKS, use a Terraform module like [iam-role-for-service-accounts-eks](https://registry.terraform.io/modules/terraform-aws-modules/iam/aws/latest/submodules/iam-role-for-service-accounts-eks):

 ```json
 module "aurora_role" {